Temple Sinai Religious School K-7th Grade Curriculum

 Students learn to read and chant the Friday night prayers which include Barechu, Kiddush, Shema, V’Ahavta and various holiday and food blessings.
 Students continue to build their Jewish Life vocabulary and script writing skills.

-5th Grade JUDAIC: The theme is “The People of Israel / the Land of Israel”.
+In 5th Grade5th Grade JUDAIC: The theme is “The People of Israel / the Land of Israel”.
 Students learn about the historical development of modern Israel, its cities, lifestyles and the importance of Israel to the Jewish people.
 In addition, our students participate in the Boston-Haifa Connection program with our partner

 school in Haifa, Israel.
 The program focuses on Jewish identity and creates a more personal connection between our students and those in Haifa.
 They exchange projects throughout the year and participate in a video conference regularly, as well as a pen pal e-mail program.
 Students also visit Touro Synagogue in Newport, RI in their 5th Grade year.